Battery leader pursues U.S. Li-ion plant as challenge by Japanese start-up grows

 A factory dedicated to the production of advanced lithium-ion batteries will be built in the U.S. by battery specialist Saft now that funding under the American Recovery and Reinvestment Act has been approved.
 Saft just received a 50% cost-sharing grant from the U.S. Energy Dept. to build the $200-million facility in Jacksonville, Fla.
 It hopes to have the installation up and running by 2012.
 The City of Jacksonville and the State of Florida may also help fund the plant, which would ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Saft To Build Li-ion Battery Plant in Florida".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Saft To Build Li-ion Battery Plant in Florida".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.